MahdiFalaki/LLM-based-PII-Redaction-Tool/README.md

      * Used for the Hugging Face Space demo, which is CPU-only.

-   ⚠️ The HF Space demo may feel much slower and slightly less accurate.
+   ⚠️ The HF Space demo is much slower and less accurate.
    For original performance, run the GPU merged model locally instead.
+The CPU model is for the demo-only.

 ## ⚡ Quick Start
 1. **Environment**